Steve's reading log

 • The plot against America by Philip Roth.
 Plausible and thought-provoking premise but kind of falls apart in the latter portions.

-• The heart of the matter by Grahem Greene. ****
+• The heart of the matter by Graham Greene. ****

 • The mother tongue.
 English and how it got that way by Bill Bryson.
 Fascinating.